CallmeH/Bundle/README.md

 - TodoChoice: tableview <with delete function>
 - Bundle: tableview with checkbox + putback buttons
 - View Controllers
   - LaunchScreenViewController
   - HomeViewController
+    - functionalities: add new todo, check in
   - <Add flow>
     - InputTodoViewController
+      - input textfield, cancel button, done button (for dragging)
+      - provides: todo.todoTitle, event.preposition
     - AssignToEventViewController
+      - label displaying "before" or "after", collectionview of cells with labels for all events
+      - needs to know: todo.todoTitle, event.preposition
+      - provides: event.eventName
   - <Checkin flow>
     - CheckinViewController
+      - label displaying "I'm about to..." or "I just did...", similar collectionview
+      - provides: event.preposition
     - TodoChoiceViewController
+      - label: "this time I'll complete...", tableview with the entire list of todos under this event (cell containing todoTitle & possibly a trash can button), quit button, done button
+      - needs to know: event.preposition, event.eventName
+      - provides: todo.select
   - <bundle window>
     - BundleViewController
+      - bundle icon, bundleName textfield, tableview with the selected todos from TodoChoiceViewController (cell containing a checkbox, putback button, and the todoTitle), importMoreTodos button,
+      - needs to know: event.preposition, event.eventName, todo.select
+      - provides: bundle.bundleName, todo.status, bundle.completionTime
   - <review flow>
   - <view all flow>
 - Other Classes
 - [list any other classes you will need]

 #### Data models

 - event
   - before(true)/after(false)—preposition: Bool
   - what the event is (text)—eventName: String
 - todo
   - corresponding event—eventName: String
   - corresponding bundle—bundleName: String?
+  - todoTitle: String
+  - completed or not—status: Bool
-- completed—status: Bool
+  - selected or not—select: Bool
 - bundle
-- title—bundleName: String?
+  - bundleName: String?
   - corresponding event (=corresponding event of the bigger todo list this bundle is selected from)—eventName: String
-- completed—status: Bool
   - completion time—completionTime: String <converted from Date(), see Notes app tutorial>

 [Back to top ^](#)